How the Professionals Mulch

 With the right equipment, you can simply mow leaves into lawns.
 Deep piles of leaves can be also be mulched, avoiding the necessity of bagging or hauling leaves off site.
 To see how a properly equipped machine easily mulches deep piles of leaves watch this video.

 It’s important to use mulching blades for good leaf mulch.
-The blades are designed to keep the leaves (and grass if you are mulching grass) up in the mower deck for a couple of cycles, which ensures that the grass and leaves are repeatedly chopped.
+The blades are designed to keep the leaves (and grass if you are mulching grass) up in the mower deck for a couple of cycles, which ensures that the grass and leaves are repeatedly chopped so that the pieces that are left on the ground are very small and can fall between grass blades.

 Most lawnmowers are already equipped with mulching blades as most landscapers mulch grass clippings and leave them on the lawn.
 It is important to keep your blades sharp.

-Mulching blades (the black blade in the photo above) are easily purchased from local mower stores or ordered online.
+Mulching blades are easily purchased from local mower stores or ordered online.
 Many of the landscapers we know prefer the Gator blade for mulching heavy leaf piles.

 Gator blades, which have teeth, are well worth it.
-(See the red blade in the photo.)
+(The blade with teeth in the photo.)
 They’re more efficient for large piles of leaves than regular mulching blades and should be placed in the mower once regular grass mowing season ends.
 Here is a good source for these blades.

 And this video gives you some key tips on how to assess a property for mulch mowing and how to mulch to your advantage – to save time and money.